uprightly/website/index.md

 ---
-layout: home
+layout: page
-title: Welcome to Uprightly!
+title: Reputation tracking in a pseudonymous, decentralized marketplace
 ---

+[Jump right in to the whitepaper](/docs/uprightly-whitepaper.pdf) for an introduction, problem statement, and more!

 Uprightly is a decentralized reputation management protocol that empowers users with information to make smart decisions and incentivizes cooperation amongst market participants.

-It is an approach to reputation tracking in a pseudonymous, decentralized marketplace.

 Uprightly is independent of any other platform, so users' Uprightly reputation can follow them everywhere, online AND offline.